-I layer and patch these “past fragments” together, combining them with hand stitch – offering a glimpse into lives all but forgotten or overlooked.
+I layer and patch these ‘past fragments’ together, combining them with hand stitch – offering a glimpse into lives all but forgotten or overlooked.
 This inevitably becomes a slow, organic and thoughtful process – there’s something so special and personal about leaving your mark with needle and thread.
 You can find out more about the stories behind my textile work on my blog

 Find out more: